cm-smith/cm-smith.github.io/_posts/2021-01-01-site-editing-notes.md

 external plugins (e.g., `gem install ...`) [<a href="#ref2">2</a>].
 A
 common, and Jekyll-required, plugin is [`bundler`](https://bundler.io/), which maintains dependencies.

-## Command Line

-The following workflow is commonly used:

 ```bash
 # Check dependencies (GCC/Make not listed